ispapp/outsourced-cdn-cli/README.md

 ## Overview

-This project provides a backend for managing OpenWrt devices and uploading images to Cloudinary.
+This project provides a backend for managing devices illustrations and uploading images to Cloudinary.

 ## Requirements